Search engine optimization is something you should learn if you are a blogger.

 The slug is generated upon the title you’ve added in the title field in the WordPress post editor.
 However in 99% of the cases the end result is far from ideal.
 Modifying the slug is fortunately as easy as clicking on it and writing your own version.

 There are three factors you should pay attention to when doing so:

 - Length – the shorter and to the point, the better.
 Best for both the reader (yes, some people do pay attention to the URL) and for the search engines would be to keep it under 3-4 words.

 - Relevancy – Obviously the slug has to be relevant and it has to point exactly to what you are going to cover in the article.
 Best would be if it consists of the main keyword (preferably long-tail one) that you will be using.

 5. Add a Related Posts Widget

-Those are pretty much the most useful tips I have currently applied to my WordPress installation and that I believe are helping me improve search engine results.
+Those are some of the most useful tips I have currently applied to my WordPress installations and that I believe are helping improve search engine results.

 Now let me hear what you think guys!